 Prior to this initial public offering, there has been no public market for our ordinary shares or the ADSs.
-We have been approved to list the ADSs on the Nasdaq Global Market under the symbol "ANL."
+We intend to apply for the listing of the ADSs on the Nasdaq Stock Market.
 Our ordinary shares will not be listed on any exchange or quoted for trading on any over-the-counter trading system.
 If an active trading market for the ADSs does not develop after this offering, the market price and liquidity of the ADSs will be materially and adversely affected.

 The trading price of the ADSs may be volatile and could fluctuate widely due to factors beyond our control.
 This may happen because of broad market and industry factors, including the performance and fluctuation of the market prices of other companies with business operations located mainly in China that have listed their securities in the United States.
 The securities of some of these companies have experienced significant volatility since their initial public offerings, including, in some cases, substantial trading price declines.
-In addition, any negative news or perceptions about inadequate corporate governance practices or fraudulent accounting, corporate structure or matters of other companies with substantial operations in China may also negatively affect the attitudes of investors towards similar companies in general, including us, regardless of whether we have conducted any inappropriate activities.
+In addition, any negative news or perceptions about inadequate corporate governance practices or raudulent accounting, corporate structure or matters of other companies with substantial operations in China may also negatively affect the attitudes of investors towards similar companies in general, including us, regardless of whether we have conducted any inappropriate activities.